Pastéis de Nata (Portuguese Custard Tarts)

 7. Step 7:

-In another saucepan, combine water and sugar.
-Put a saucepan on medium heat and bring to a boil and cook for 3 minutes.
+In another saucepan, combine the water and sugar.
+Set it over medium heat, bring to a boil, and cook for 3 minutes.

 8. Step 8:

-Pour hot sugar syrup into the custard in a thin stream with constant stirring.
+Pour the hot sugar syrup into the custard in a thin stream, stirring constantly.

 9. Step 9: